leenathomas01/Research-index/README.md

 ## VIII.
 Experimental & Speculative Work
 **⚫ Status:** Several exploratory threads spanning speculative architectures, forensic system analysis, and high-risk research directions.
 These are not currently available for external review.
+These threads often explore how noise, interference, and environmental constraints may themselves function as computational substrates rather than obstacles.

 ---